johnBradley501/uk.ac.kcl.kdl.jb.poms.rdfserver/uk.ac.kcl.kdl.jb.poms.rdfserver/readme.txt

 "http://www.poms.ac.uk/rdf/repositories/poms"

-Thus, all URLs that this tomcat application serves begin "http://www.poms.ac.uk/rdf" and the larger server environment needs to be set up so that "http://www.poms.ac.uk/rdf" is passed to this PoMS web application.
+Thus, all URLs that this tomcat application serves begin "http://www.poms.ac.uk/rdf" and the larger server environment needs to be set up so that URL's beginning "http://www.poms.ac.uk/rdf" are passed to this PoMS web application.

 N.B.: It is important that all mapping from this URL prefix to whatever is needed to get the request to the web app should be done "behind the scenes", without changing the URL the user sees!!